Stephkd123/ist-303-team-B/README.md

 3. Rohini Vishwanathan
 4. Tracy Gaolese
 5. Charlize Andaya

 ---

 ## Project Description

 The Olympic Transport Guide is a transport recommendation application designed to assist visitors and attendees of the 2028 Los Angeles Olympic Games navigate the city efficiently.
 The app provides public transit schedules and transport options.
-The system will personalize recommendations based on user location, preferences, and time constraints to ensure an optimal travel experience during the event.
+The system personalizes recommendations based on user location, preferences, and time constraints to ensure an optimal travel experience during the event.
 ---

 ## Relevant Project Stakeholders
 1. End Users (Olympic Visitors & Tourists): Travelers needing real-time transport recommendations.
 2. Los Angeles Public Transit Authorities: Agencies managing buses, metro, and other public transport systems.